-Aspiration before injection and slow injection of the medication is not supported by research for vaccine administration.1 The vastus lateralis and deltoid muscle are the only two sites recommended for vaccine administration because these sites do not contain large vessels that are within reach of the needle.2 For all other medications there is no evidence to support abandoning the practice of aspiration before administration.
-More research is needed to investigate the practice of aspiration before administering an IM injection with medications other than vaccines.10,11 The recommended route and site for each vaccine is included in the manufacturer’s instructions for use.2
+Aspiration before injection and slow injection of the medication are not supported by research for vaccine administration.1 The vastus lateralis and deltoid muscle are the only two sites recommended for vaccine administration because these sites do not contain large vessels that are within reach of the needle.2 For all other medications there is no evidence to support abandoning the practice of aspiration before administration.
+More research is needed to investigate the practice of aspiration before administering an IM injection with medications other than vaccines.9,10 The recommended route and site for each vaccine is included in the manufacturer’s instructions for use.2

 The Z-track method can be used (except with infant vaccination where skin is compressed) provided that the overlying tissue can be displaced.
-This technique, pulling the skin laterally before injection, prevents medication leakage into subcutaneous tissue, seals medication in the muscle, and minimizes irritation.7 To use the Z-track method in an adult, the appropriate-size needle is attached to the syringe, and an IM site is selected.
+This technique, pulling the skin laterally before injection, prevents medication leakage into subcutaneous tissue, seals medication in the muscle, and minimizes irritation.6 To use the Z-track method in an adult, the appropriate-size needle is attached to the syringe, and an IM site is selected.
 The overlying skin and subcutaneous tissues are pulled to the side with the ulnar side of the nondominant hand.
 The skin is held in this position until the injection has been administered.
 After cleansing the site, the needle is injected deep into the muscle and the medication is injected slowly.
 After the needle is withdrawn, the skin is released.
 The displacement of the skin and muscle layer closes off the needle track when the skin is released (Figure 2).

 For IM injections, the nurse selects a site that is free of pain, infection, necrosis, bruising, and abrasions.
 The location of underlying bones, nerves, and blood vessels and the volume of medication to be administered are also considered.
 Because of the sciatic nerve location, the dorsogluteal muscle is not recommended as an injection site.
-If a needle hits the sciatic nerve, the patient may experience partial or permanent paralysis of the leg.9
+If a needle hits the sciatic nerve, the patient may experience partial or permanent paralysis of the leg.8

-The ventrogluteal site involves the gluteus medius and minimus muscles and is a safe injection site for adults and children.6 This site provides the greatest thickness of gluteal muscle, is free of penetrating nerves and blood vessels, and has a narrower layer of fat.9
+The ventrogluteal site involves the gluteus medius and minimus muscles and is a safe injection site for adults and children.6 This site provides the greatest thickness of gluteal muscle, is free of penetrating nerves and blood vessels, and has a narrower layer of fat.8

 The dorsogluteal site is closer to neurovascular structures than the ventrogluteal site and is not a recommended site for injection.
 However, the thickness of the muscle in the dorsogluteal region is greater than muscle in the ventrogluteal region.
 Selected site for IM injections is based on clinical assessment of the patient.3

 To locate the ventrogluteal site, the heel of the hand is placed over the greater trochanter of the patient’s hip with the wrist almost perpendicular to the femur.
 The right hand is used for the left hip, and the left hand for the right hip.
 The thumb is pointed toward the patient’s groin, with the index finger pointing to the anterior superior iliac spine, and the middle finger is extended back along the iliac crest toward the buttock.
 The index finger, the middle finger, and the iliac crest form a V-shaped triangle.
 The injection site is the center of the triangle (Figure 3).
-To relax this site, the patient lies on his or her side or back, flexing the knee and hip.
+To relax this site, the patient lies on the side or back, flexing the knee and hip.

 The vastus lateralis muscle is another injection site used in adults.
 The muscle is thick and well developed and is located on the anterior lateral aspect of the thigh.
 It extends, in an adult, from a handbreadth above the knee to a handbreadth below the greater trochanter of the femur (Figure 4).
 The middle third of the muscle is used for injection.
 To help relax the muscle, the patient is asked to lie flat, supine, with the knee slightly flexed and foot externally rotated or to assume a sitting position.

 Although the deltoid site is easily accessible, the muscle is not well developed in many adults.
 There is potential for injury because the axillary, radial, brachial, and ulnar nerves and the brachial artery lie within the upper arm under the triceps and along the humerus (Figure 5A) (Figure 5B).
-This site is used for small medication volumes and administration of routine immunizations in children older than 2 years with acceptable muscle mass and development.2 If the deltoid site is used, no more than 2 ml of medication should be administered at one time.9 The deltoid muscle is the recommended site for regular vaccinations in adults.2
+This site is used for small medication volumes and administration of routine immunizations in children older than 2 years with acceptable muscle mass and development.2 If the deltoid site is used, no more than 2 ml of medication should be administered at one time.8 The deltoid muscle is the recommended site for regular vaccinations in adults.2

-The deltoid muscle is located by fully exposing the patient’s upper arm and shoulder and asking the patient to relax the arm at his or her side or by supporting the patient’s arm and flexing the elbow.
+The deltoid muscle is located by fully exposing the patient’s upper arm and shoulder and asking the patient to relax the arm at the side or by supporting the patient’s arm and flexing the elbow.
 Next, the lower edge of the acromion process, which forms the base of a triangle in line with the midpoint of the lateral aspect of the upper arm, is palpated, and the injection site is found in the center of the triangle (Figure 5A).